 In your Telleroo account, go to the 'Settings' tab.
 If you haven't already, create a new token for use in TutorCruncher.

-When creating your token, make sure the permissions for 'Full Access' and 'Transaction Approval Required' are enabled and no others!
+When creating your token, make sure the permissions for 'Create Transactions' and 'Create Recipients' are enabled and no others!

 Copy that token to your clipboard by clicking the 'Copy' button.